karkman/Physalia_EnvMetagenomics_2023/exercises.md

 Now we have obtained some bins that we think could represent genomes present in our samples.
 Next steps are QC and taxonomic annotation of our genomes.

 We will use a program called [checkM2](https://github.com/chklovski/CheckM2) to get more precise estimates of the completeness and redundancy of these genomes.
-For taxonomic annotation we will use Genome Taxonomy Database ([GTDB](https://gtdb.ecogenomic.org/)) and a tool called [GTDB-Tk](https://ecogenomics.github.io/GTDBTk/installing/index.html#installing-gtdbtk-reference-data) for this.
+For taxonomic annotation we will use Genome Taxonomy Database ([GTDB](https://gtdb.ecogenomic.org/)) and a tool called [GTDB-Tk](https://ecogenomics.github.io/GTDBTk/installing/index.html#installing-gtdbtk-reference-data).

-But before we can do these steps, we need to copy the most interesting genomes to a separate folder.
+But before we can do these steps, we should copy the most interesting genomes to a separate folder (to save time we only do this for few genomes)  .

-First make text file called: `Final_genomes.txt` in the `08_ANVIO` folder that has the names of the bins that you want to work further (max.
-10).
+First make text file called: `Final_genomes.txt` in the `08_ANVIO` folder that has the names of the bins that you want to work further.

 Our file would look like this: